Back

 The main solution to this problem is to have a development team that has dealt with abstraction layers before.
 An experienced React Native developer would take less time to find the source of a React Native problem and a solution to it.

 React Native is a versatile framework, suitable for a wide variety of projects, but it does have its challenges.
-Some of them are inherently based on a platform, some are a result of a specific nature of React Native.
+Some of them are inherently based on a platform, some are the result of a specific nature of React Native.
 However, as you’ve seen, there are ways to sidestep them or avoid them altogether.
 The most effective solution is to have an experienced and knowledgeable development team.

 How useful was this post?